GuyKabiri/Parallel-Sequence-Alignment/README.md

 - |                                                    *
 ```

-Now, a parallel solution is need to be implemented.
-As this project will run on two machines at the same time, each machine should handle half of the tasks.
-One machine should be able to download the input data and write the output data to the file, as defined in the project. `MPI` should be used to send the data between machines before initiating the search algorithm. `MPI` provides a simple way to determine the number of processes, so after passing the data between processes, they can calculate how many tasks in total will be handled.
-A process has its own id, so it can determine which specific tasks it will handle (with consideration for unequal amounts of tasks).
+It is now necessary to implement a parallel solution.
+As the project will run simultaneously on two machines, each should handle half of the tasks.
+A single machine should be able to download the input data and write the output data to the file, as specified in the project.
+The data should be sent between machines using MPI before beginning the search algorithm.
+Using MPI, one can easily determine the number of processes, so after passing data between processes, one can figure out how many tasks in total will be accomplished.
+As each process has its own ID, it can determine which specific tasks it will handle (taking into account when dividing the number of tasks unevenly among the number of machines).

+## GPU Implementation
+In the beginning, an implementation similar to that on the CPU was performed.
+The number of threads created was equal to how many offsets the GPU has to handle.
+On second thought, that could lead to a failure to utilize all of the GPU's resources, when, for example, there are 3 offsets with each 1000 characters.
+The GPU will only allocate three threads, although a higher number could have been allocated.
+CUDA provides a maximum of 1024 threads per block, and 65,535 blocks (in each dimension of the grid), which results in a maximum of 67,107,840 threads per block (in one dimension block case).
+The project limitation is 10,000 letters for *Seq1* and 5,000 letters for *Seq2*, which adds up to 25,000,000 pairs of letters.
+The idea of allocating a thread for each letter and offset would be much better.
+Now, each thread will handle a specific pair of letters at a specific offset.
+Once the threads have completed evaluating the letters, a large array is displayed, containing an array of mutations for each pair of letters and the original score of the original letters.
+In order to sum up the array and determine which mutation is optimal, a reduction is required.
+A reduction of pairs in each offset is necessary, in order to sum the offset's score and the optimal offset's mutation.
+After that, a second reduction is needed to determine which offset has the best mutation.
+Instead of linear iteration over the array, the reduction could be implemented in parallel.

+## Parallel Reduction